loomio/loomio-coop-handbook/cooperative_principles.md

 Our coop shares the [seven cooperative principles](http://faresharecoop.org/why-be-a-co-op.html):
 <img src='co-op-principles.png' class='img-50pc'>

-*Much of the general content on this page has been directly borrowed from the [Cooperatives UK Worker Code repo](https://github.com/cooperativesuk/workercode/blob/master/SUMMARY.md#summary).*
+*The general content on this page has been gratefully borrowed from the [Worker Cooperative Code](https://github.com/cooperativesuk/workercode/blob/master/SUMMARY.md#summary).
+We are re-sharing it here for our co-op member and others, to support the 5th Principle: Education, training and information.*

 ## What is a worker cooperative?